-The following quantitative analysis of a number of technological substitution processes in the USSR coal mining industry was based on a data sample derived from official Soviet statistics.
-The data sample (Astakhov and Mookhin, 1987 and 1988) was computerized at IIASA and analyzed using standard methodologies of the analysis of technological diffusion and substitution processes.
-This included in particular to approximate the empirical data on the adoption rates of new innovations by S-shaped curves in order to determine the underlying parameters to describe the substitution process, in terms of the growth rate and the parameter to locate the process in time.\ In case a single diffusion (substitution) process is analyzed the theoretical curve to approximate the process was assumed to be of a logistic type.
-However, the reality of technology development in the coal mining sector (as in other sectors) rather suggests, that at any given point in time there are more than just two technologies competing, thus the technology substitution process has to be analyzed rather as a multiple competition case.
-In such a case the replacement or introduction of new technologies is described by a set of coupled logistic equations, with however a non-logistic transition function being introduced to describe the pattern of saturation of a particular technology, linking its phases of (logistic) growth and (logistic) decline or replacement by newer technologies.
-This transition function is calculated as a residual (to the total market of 100 percent) for the oldest of all growing technologies after calculation of the logistic substitution pattern for the remaining growing or declining technologies.
+The following quantitative analysis of a number of technological substitution processes in the USSR coal-mining industry is based on a data sample derived from official Soviet statistics.
+The data sample [10, 11] was computerized at IIASA and analyzed using standard methodologies of the analysis of technological diffusion and substitution processes.
+This included in particular the approximation of the empirical data on the adoption rates of new innovations by S-shaped curves in order to determine the underlying parameters to describe the substitution process, in terms of the growth rate and the parameter to locate the process in time.6 In case a single diffusion (substitution) process is analyzed, the theoretical curve to approximate the process is assumed to be of a logistic type.
+However, the reality of technology development in the coal-mining sector (as in other sectors) suggests that at any given point in time there are more than just two technologies competing, thus the technology substitution process has to be analyzed as a multiple competition case.
+In such a case the replacement or introduction of new technologies is described by a set of coupled logistic equations, with a nonlogistic transition function being introduced to describe the pattern of saturation of a particular technology, linking its phase of (logistic) growth and (logistic) decline or replacement by newer technologies.
+This transition function is calculated as a residual (to the total market of 100%) for the oldest of all growing technologies after calculation of the logistic substitution pattern for the remaining growing or declining technologies.

-The detail of the methodology as well as the algorithms used for parameter estimation are described elsewhere (Marchetti and Nakicenovic, 1979, Nakicenovic, 1979, and Posch, Grübler and Nakicenovic, 1987) and will not be repeated here.
-In the graphics we report the empirical data together with the theoretical curves used to approximate the substitution process.
-Note that solid lines of these curves are plotted for the time interval of the empirical observations\\ used to estimate the parameters of the theoretical model, dashed lines are presented for the models back- and forecasts of the substitution process.
+The details of the methodology as well as the algorithms used for parameter estimation are described elsewhere [12-14] and will not be repeated here.
+In the figures we report the empirical data together with the theoretical curves used to approximate the substitution process.
+Note that the solid lines of these curves are plotted for the time interval of the empirical observations used to estimate the parameters of the theoretical model;'

-\ The third parameter of the logistic equation, the saturation level is in the present case known, i.e. the market share of any particular technology cannot exceed 100 percent.
+6The third parameter of the logistic equation, the saturation level, is in the present case known, i.e., the market share of any particular technology cannot exceed 100%.

-\\ In some examples not the whole empirical data base was used to determine the parameters of the model, but only a sub period.
-The period of the empirical data used for the parameter estimation is reported in the statistical appendix, in the particular graphic presentation described above it can however be read off directly from the graphs.
+^{&#}x27;In some examples the whole empirical data base was not used to determine the parameters of the model, only a subperiod.
+The period of the empirical data used for the parameter estimation is reported in the statistical appendix: however, in the particular graphic presentation described above it can be read off directly from the figures.